philthephatman/awesome-hacking-lists/hackwith.md

 - [tor-vpn](https://github.com/sapran/tor-vpn) - Shell script that sets up a Tor/VPN server in the cloud.
 - [ctf-tools](https://github.com/zardus/ctf-tools) - Some setup scripts for security research tools.
 - [LALIN](https://github.com/Screetsec/LALIN) - this script automatically install any package for pentest with uptodate tools , and lazy command for run the tools like lazynmap , install another and update to new #actually for lazy people hahaha #and Lalin is remake the lazykali with fixed bugs , added new features and uptodate tools .
 It's compatible with the latest release of Kali (Rolling)
-- [MARA_Framework](https://github.com/xtiankisutsa/MARA_Framework) - MARA is a Mobile Application Reverse engineering and Analysis Framework.
-It is a toolkit that puts together commonly used mobile application reverse engineering and analysis tools to assist in testing mobile applications against the OWASP mobile security  threats.
 - [iRET](https://github.com/S3Jensen/iRET) -
 - [authy-ssh](https://github.com/authy/authy-ssh) - Easy two-factor authentication for ssh servers
 - [m-cli](https://github.com/rgcr/m-cli) -  Swiss Army Knife for macOS